chongchonghe/PhotonEscape/README.md

 4. Run the test in this folder: `python test.py`

-5. To use this module in your script, add `./fesc` to `PYTHONPATH` by `export PYTHONPATH=$PYTHONPATH:PATH-TO-THIS-REPO/fesc`.
+5. To use this module in your script, add the `./src` folder to `PYTHONPATH` by `export PYTHONPATH=$PYTHONPATH:PATH-TO-THIS-REPO/src`.
 Then, you can write script like in test.py.
+Or, I have written a script `loop_fred_sims.py` to post process Fred's simulation.
+Run `python loop_fred_sims.py -h` for help message.

 ## About the fields

 In my code, I assumed rho(xHI) + rho(xHII) = rho

+## Things to check

+- Check the ionization cross sections in the beginning of fesc.py.
+I might be wrong.